Norwich walk:

 - Don't worry about the storyline when composing your list - it's not important!

-- The poem you’re making can be short — just a few lines — or it can long.
+- The poem you’re making can be short — just a few lines — or long.
+See what emerges.

 - You may find it useful to write your words and phrases on slips of paper, so that you can lay them out and move them around until you are satisfied.